-A private Canadian foundation that works to alleviate poverty and hunger by supporting organizations that build community self-sufficiency and advance human rights in four countries in Latin America – El Salvador, Guatemala, Honduras, and Nicaragua.
+Kenoli Foundation is a private Canadian foundation that works to alleviate poverty and hunger by supporting organizations that build community self-sufficiency and advance human rights in four countries in Central America – El Salvador, Guatemala, Honduras, and Nicaragua.
 We focus on best practices that have been shown to make a difference in people’s lives and transform communities.

-Kenoli has seven terrific partners in Guatemala working on empowering girls and women, human rights, food sovereignty, holistic rural development, educational opportunities for youth, and indigenous land rights.
+Kenoli has seven terrific partners in Guatemala working on empowering girls and women, educational opportunities for youth, food security, child malnourishment, economic initiatives, holistic rural development, disability rights, and Indigenous rights.

 Honduras is one the poorest and most unequal countries in Latin America.
 The country experienced military rule from 1963-83, and a coup d’état in June 2009 that led to political instability and human rights abuses.
 Hundreds were injured in protests following the November 2017 presidential election, that many believe was fraudulent.
 The country has a population of 9.7 million.
 According to the National Institute of Statistics in Honduras, 59% of the population lives in poverty and 37 % lives in extreme poverty.
 The homicide rate of 39 violent deaths per 100,000 inhabitants continues to be one of the highest in the world.
 The educational level of the population is low with only a mean of 6.6 years of schooling.
 30% of the population works in agriculture and 76% works in the informal nonagricultural sector, which means their work is precarious.
 Only 28% of the labour force is considered skilled.
 The population is relatively young with a median age of 24 years.
 Access to electricity has increased in recent years, and now 92% of the population has access to electricity.

 We have five amazing partners who are working in very challenging conditions.
 Their work has advanced human rights, holistic rural development, early childhood development, food security, and technical training in rural villages.